VALENTINE’S DAY… Why Every Day Should Be.

 As far as Valentine’s Day, I’m not against any excuse for showing anyone you care about your love for them, it’s just a shame it took a card company to create a day most do that now because they feel obligated to or else.

-Take Nicole and me; I’ve always treasured the little things we do daily since we started dating, to moving in together, to getting married.
+Take Nicole and me; I’ve always treasured the little things we do daily since we started dating, from moving in together, to getting married.
 We always give each other a kiss and say “I Love You” as the other heads off to work.
-We try to stay up waiting for the other to come home from work, whether she’s closing down her restaurant or I’ve got a show…
+We try to stay up waiting for the other to come home from work (which isn’t as easy now that we’re no longer spring chickens), whether she’s closing down her restaurant or I’ve got a show…

-Heck, we’ve been guilty of even sending cute love texts to each other when we’re on opposite sides of the couch watching TV.
+Heck, we’ve been guilty of even sending cute love texts (and maybe some comical memes too) to each other when we’re on opposite sides of the couch watching TV.
 Those may be the best of all!

 Yet, there’s no card for that, no flowers for that.
 Speaking of those Valentine traditions, I can’t remember a time I did those “traditional” things for Nicole… because the best time to give a card or flowers is ANYTIME!
-I love just running into the local grocery store to pick something up and seeing some beautiful flowers, of course getting those for her, “just because.”
+I love just being at the local Farmer’s Market and seeing some beautiful flowers, and of course getting those for her, “just because.”

 The same while stopping at the drug store, passing the card aisle, seeing some cute ones, and thinking she will get a kick out of it, and again, getting it for her… “just because.”